ragibkl/adblock-dns-server/EXAMPLES/k3s/README.md

 We will also make use of Keel.
 Keel will help us to automatically update the adblock dns when a new version is available.
 Learn more about keel [here](https://keel.sh/).

+# Current Progress

+At the moment, I managed to get the pod and service to be up an running. the service binds on port 53 on the host, and the pod can auto-updates without down time.
+However, due to k3s limitation, the service only listens to `ipv4`, and cannot bind to `ipv6`.
+I haven't figured out how work around this limitation.

+Logs are also not yet working as I haven't figured out how to export logs in this environment.

+- [x] dns pod up and running
+- [x] dns update with no downtime
+- [x] dns binds to port 53 on host
+- [x] dns listens to ipv4
+- [] dns listens to ipv6
+- [] dns debug logs
+- [] dns receives actual client ip

 # Setting up

 ## Disable Systemd-Resolved